 Furthermore, the increase in rental costs has added to the financial burden individuals and families face.
 As demand for rental properties has increased due to the difficulties in purchasing a home, landlords have been able to raise rental prices.
 This has made renting a less affordable option for many.

 Moreover, the real estate crisis has created uncertainty in the property market.
 Potential homebuyers are hesitant to make purchasing decisions due to concerns about the stability of the market and the potential for further price drops.
 This lack of confidence has further dampened demand and contributed to the ongoing crisis.
+Additionally, real estate investors' doubts about the long-term profitability of properties have led to a slowdown in new developments and projects.
+This hesitancy among investors has further strained the market, reducing the availability of affordable housing options.
+As both buyers and investors remain cautious, the ripple effects of the crisis continue to impact the broader economy.

 International Implications